Courier and Route Apps for the Online Book Store

 Payment made easy

 In this app, we implemented payment by card via NFC.
-Thanks to that, couriers no longer need to carry a large PIN pad around with them — all they have to do is install the Sberbank app called Tap on Phone.
+Thanks to that, couriers no longer need to carry a large PIN pad around with them — all they have to do is install a special banking app.
 Clients simply need to touch their phone or plastic card to the courier’s mobile phone and their payment is received.

 Route — Courier’s younger brother

-We’ve built a native app for Labirint couriers.
-At first, it only worked on a single model of a tablet that Labirint provided to its employees.
+We’ve built a native app for the online shop couriers.
+At first, it only worked on a single model of a tablet that our Client provided to his employees.
 Later on, the company got a mobile app for Android smartphones.

 The system helps couriers boost their performance and offers greater value to the bookstore customer.